Irene Worth: The RSC, the National Theatre and Greenwich

 In 1962, she joined the Royal Shakespeare Company at the Aldwych Theatre, and it was there that she gave some of her great performances.
 She was Goneril to Paul Scofield's Lear in Peter Brook's acclaimed King Lear, the first of many collaborations with Brook.
 She recreated her implacable Goneril in the stark, black-and-white film version of this production.

 She repeated her Lady Macbeth and appeared again for Brook in Friedrich Dürrenmatt's The Physicists.
 Playing an asylum superintendent, she showed the darker side of her acting.
-She then went to New York City in 1965 for the opening of Edward Albee's enigmatic Tiny Alice, in which she co-starred with Sir John Gielgud and which won her the first of her three Tony Awards.

-She returned to the RSC at the Aldwych to repeat her role.
-She worked with Peter Brook in Paris and toured Iran with Orghast, Brook's attempt to develop an international theatre language.
+Following work on Broadway, she returned to the RSC at the Aldwych to repeat her role.
+She worked with Peter Brook in Paris on Orghast, Brook's attempt to develop an international theatre language, which was staged in two parts in Persepolis and Naqsh-e Rostam at the Shiraz Arts Festival in 1971.
 She joined the National Theatre at the Old Vic in 1968 to play Jocasta in Peter Brook's production of Seneca's Oedipus, opposite Gielgud.
 She appeared with Sir Noël Coward's in his trilogy, Suite in Three Keys, in which he made his last on-stage appearance.

 In 1974, she appeared in three thematically linked plays at the Greenwich Theatre directed by Jonathan Miller under the umbrella title of Family Romances and using the same actors for each play.
 Worth took the roles of Gertrude in Hamlet, Madame Arkadina in Chekhov's The Seagull, and Mrs Alving in Ibsen's Ghosts.

-America

-Worth spent most of the 1970s in North America.
-She was an acclaimed Hedda Gabler at Stratford, Ontario, a role she considered one of her more satisfying achievements and which prompted Walter Kerr to write in The New York Times "Miss Worth is just possibly the best actress in the world."

-She played Princess Kosmonopolis in Tennessee Williams's Sweet Bird of Youth opposite Christopher Walken, which brought her a second Tony Award.
-She was Madame Ranevskaya in The Cherry Orchard, for which she received another Tony nomination and which featured Raúl Juliá, Mary Beth Hurt and Meryl Streep, whose career was in its beginning stages.
-Toward the end of the decade she played Winnie in Beckett's Happy Days.

-Worth also appeared in the premiere of The Lady from Dubuque, another Albee play, which closed after 12 performances; a revival of Ibsen's John Gabriel Borkman; Toys in the Attic by Lillian Hellman; and The Golden Age by A.R.
-Gurney.